 Ted’s primary research interests are in the areas of regulation of biomedical research, research ethics oversight, health-related data access and sharing, and governance of international research collaboration.

-He is the Editor-in-Chief of SCRIPTed, an online, peer-reviewed open access journal dedicated to law, medicine, science and technology; he is also the Case Comments Editor for Medical Law International.
+Ted is the Case Comments Editor for Medical Law International.
+He is the past Editor-in-Chief of SCRIPTed, an online, peer-reviewed open access journal dedicated to law, medicine, science and technology.
 From 2013 until 2016, Ted was a Section Editor of BMC Medical Ethics, an online, peer-reviewed open access journal.

 From 2013-2015, he served as Coordinator for the Regulatory and Ethics Working Group of the Global Alliance for Genomics and Health (GA4GH), and from 2014-2017, Coordinator of the GA4GH's Ethics Review Equivalency Task Team.
 From 2011-2015, Ted was a member of the International Cancer Genome Consortium’s (ICGC) Identifiability and Privacy Subgroup.
 Currently, he is a member of the Data Access Committee of METADAC (Managing Ethico-social, Technical and Administrative issues in Data ACcess), which is a multi-agency, multi-study data access structure that services several of the UK’s major cohort studies.

 Ted has published his work in journals such as Science; The Lancet; BMJ; European Journal of Human Genetics; Bioethics; Journal of Law, Medicine & Ethics; McGill Journal of Law and Health; Medical Law Review; and Medical Law International.

 2013 LLM, Columbia University, Columbia Law School (James Kent Scholar)

 2010 BCL, LLB, McGill University, Faculty of Law (Great Distinction)

 2006 BA (Political Science), McGill University, Faculty of Arts (Great Distinction)